Student Government drafts legislation to bring immigration attorney to campus

 “Student Government is made up of a variety of political opinions, but we’re all mostly on the same page when it comes to doing more for students from underrepresented populations,” Gonzalez said.

 Whether or not the project will get off the ground is largely a matter of adjusting funds at the administrative level, Gonzalez said.
 It’s a question of whether the university can afford to hire a specialty purpose attorney.
-Student Government senators working on the bill include Alex Molina, who helped co-author the sanctuary campus petition.
+Alex Molina, Student Government senator, is working on the bill and helped co-author the sanctuary campus petition.

 “I hope that the student population, especially the sanctuary campus people, recognize that Student Government does not disapprove of their intent,” Gonzalez said.
 “As an elected body and a chartered organization, we have to have a degree of legitimacy in all things we do; this administration takes that responsibility very seriously.
 We want students to come to us and help us work on other solutions.”